asanchez1994/LearnYouAHaskell/README.md

 # LYAH
-Exercises from Learn You a Haskell.
+Exercises from _Learn You a Haskell_.
 Many thanks to Miran Lipovaca for this amazing resource!